Valegrl/digital_logic_design/README.md

 ## Setup and Usage
 1. Environment: Open the project in your VHDL development environment.

-2. Simulation: Run the testbench to simulate and verify functionality.
+2. Simulation: Run the testbenches to simulate and verify functionality.

 3. Synthesis: Use Xilinx Vivado WebPACK to synthesize the design and target your FPGA.